-Falkland Road is a fully made up road which it is assumed has been adopted for maintenance by the Local Authority.
+Access to the property is by a fully made up road which it is assumed has been adopted for maintenance by the Local Authority.
 It is assumed that there is free and unrestricted legal access to the property from the public road and that the existing physical boundaries coincide with the title description.